Rocío Dúrcal: Acting

-In Dúrcal's third film, Tengo 17 Años (1964), she put aside her role of "child star".
-That same year, she appeared in her first theater play, Un Domingo en Nueva York, in which she was revealed as a great theatrical actress.
-In 1965 she filmed Más Bonita que ninguna; the band Los Brincos wrote some songs for the movie.
+In her following film, Tengo 17 años (1964), she put aside her role of "child star".
+That same year, she appeared in her first theater play, Un domingo en Nueva York, in which she was revealed as a great theatrical actress.
+In 1965 she filmed Más bonita que ninguna; the band Los Brincos wrote some songs for the movie.
 In 1966, she shared the spotlight with Enrique Guzmán in the film Acompáñame.
 She began to perform duets with such singers as Jaime Morey and Amalia de Isaura.
-Then she co-starred in the film Amor en el Aire (1967) with the then young Argentine singer-songwriter Palito Ortega.
+Then she co-starred in the film Love in Flight (1967) with the then young Argentine singer-songwriter Palito Ortega.
 In 1968 she filmed Cristina Guzmán, the first of her films that was aimed at an audience over 18.

-Her last film was with Bárbara Rey in Me Siento Extraña in 1977.
+Her last film was with Bárbara Rey in Me siento extraña in 1977.

 Singing

 In 1970, Dúrcal married Filipino-born musician Antonio Morales (known professionally as Júnior), who would manage her singing career.
-In 1970, Antonio Morales began a series of television shows in Spain and Latin America singing with his wife as a duet.
-Their first child, Spanish actress Carmen Morales de las Heras, was born in December 1970.
-After the birth of their second child, Antonio Morales de las Heras, in April 1974, Morales decided to give up his career to devote time to their children.
+In 1970, he began a series of television shows in Spain and Latin America singing with his wife as a duet.
+Their first child, Carmen Morales, was born in December 1970.
+After the birth of their second child, Antonio, in April 1974, Júnior decided to give up his career to devote time to their children.
 Dúrcal meanwhile continued her film and singing career.
-In 1979 she had her third child, Shaila Morales de las Heras, who took up a singing career under the stage name of Shaila Dúrcal and is also a successful singer.
+In 1979 she had her third child, Shaila, who took up a singing career under the stage name of Shaila Dúrcal and is also a successful singer.

 In 1977, Dúrcal signed a contract with Ariola Eurodisc (with singer-songwriter Camilo Sesto supporting her in her projects) dedicating herself to the musical career.
-That year, while in Mexico, she met the Mexican singer-songwriter Alberto Aguilera Valadez, better known as Juan Gabriel, who decided to record a whole album of rancheras performed by Rocío Dúrcal entitled Rocío Dúrcal canta a Juan Gabriel.
+That year, while in Mexico, she met the Mexican singer-songwriter Juan Gabriel, who decided to record a whole album of rancheras performed by Rocío Dúrcal entitled Rocío Dúrcal canta a Juan Gabriel.
 Without further advertising, the LP received high levels of sales, so Dúrcal and Juan Gabriel considered the possibility of a new recording together.
 They ended up doing 5 LPs, marking the revival of Rocío Dúrcal as a singer.
 The final collaboration between Dúrcal and Juan Gabriel emerged in 10 albums.
 Dúrcal's album named Canta A Juan Gabriel Volumen 6 (1984) is among the top ten best-selling albums in the history of Mexico.
 For this album Rocío Dúrcal received her first Grammy Award nomination.